 Patients that are experiencing pelvic, bowel or bladder symptoms associated with multiple sclerosis are referred for treatment to our Pelvic Floor Dysfunction rehabilitation program.

-Occupational Therapy includes assessment and treatment of performance with activities of daily living (ADL), upper extremity strength, range of motion, coordination, sensation, and cognition.
+Assessment and treatment of performance with activities of daily living (ADL), upper extremity strength, range of motion, coordination, sensation, and cognition.
 Treatment programs often include education on use of compensatory techniques, such as use of adaptive equipment, to increase safety and independence with ADLs.
 Treatment programs also include strengthening and range of motion, coordination activities, spasticity management, fatigue management, vision compensation strategies, and cognitive retraining activities.

 Minneapolis Clinic of Neurology physical and occupational therapists work closely with our neurologists before and after patients receive Botox injections to assist in managing spasticity.
 Home programs are established to allow a person to continue performing exercises independently, or with the assistance of caregivers, for maintaining or further improving function and independence.